olgazim/LucidChart-User-Documentation/docs/Olga_formatting_lines.md

 ## Add a regular line to your document

-There are three ways a student can add a regular line.
+There are three ways you can add a regular line.
+In this section, you will learn how to add a line from the Shapes menu, a blank canvas, or by using existing shapes in your document.

 ### Add a line from a shapes menu